mapcraftlabs/mapcraft_docs/README.md

 ### Demo

-First poke around the live demo at the link above - this is one example configuration of the Labs app.
-Since this is the gh-pages branch, the code in this repo is actually the code running at that link.
+First poke around a live demo of Labs.
+A good first example is the "Puget" demo [here](http://mapcraftlabs.github.io/labs/puget.html).

+The example in this repo is actually a little bit simpler.
+Since this is the gh-pages branch, the code in this repo is actually running live on github pages [here](https://mapcraftlabs.github.io/labs_examples/).

 ### What's the point of all this?